 There are many famous, funny and cruel scenes throughout the story.
 For example, in one scene, Lazarillo claims that mice are eating the bread stored in a chest.
 Instead, it is Lazarillo who is stealing the bread and even the cheese from the mouse-trap!

 In another famous scene, Lazarillo steals a sausage that is being grilled on a skewer and replaces it with a turnip.

 In this painting by Francisco de Goya, Lazarillo's first master is searching for evidence of the stolen sausage.

-Lazarillo was born in city of Salamanca on the banks of the river Tormes - el río Tormes.
-That is why he is called Lazarillo of Tormes.
-He lived in poverty so he left his family to go to work.
+Lazarillo was born in the city of Salamanca on the banks of the river Tormes - el río Tormes.
+That is why he was named Lazarillo of Tormes.
+He lived in poverty so he left home in search of work.

 He found work as a servant for the following masters: